IFRA World Publishing Expo 2019 Round-Up: Time for Publishers to Think Reader First?

 - Pricing, pricing, pricing

-One way The Economist focused on the customer was by conducting regular surveys, which uncovered the realization that their subscribers thought they were being undercharged, allowing them to introduce ‘infrequent but substantial price increases’.
+One way The Economist focused on the customer was by conducting regular surveys, which uncovered the realisation that their subscribers thought they were being undercharged, allowing them to introduce ‘infrequent but substantial price increases’.
 The Economist charges the same for print and digital subscriptions, while over half of their subscribers opt for the combined print/digital option, with that audience group also spending the most time-consuming content too.
 What’s interesting is that The Economist have multiple Apps in different formats, enabling readers to choose the one they prefer, and the split is pretty even, what The Economist have recognised here is the diversity of their readers, which goes a long way towards sustainable long term relationships with their audience.

 It’s Time to Get Streamlined